 PEN/Hemingway Award for Debut Fiction

-The award is funded by the Hemingway Family, the Hemingway Society, and PEN New England.
-Major support is also provided by Mary & Kurt Cerulli.
+The award is funded by the Hemingway Family, Hemingway Foundation and Society, and PEN America.

-This year we’re celebrating the 40th Anniversary of the PEN/Hemingway Award, founded in 1976 by Mary Hemingway, the wife of Ernest Hemingway, to honor his legacy.
+The PEN/Hemingway Award was founded in 1976 by Mary Hemingway, the wife of Ernest Hemingway, to honor his legacy.
 Notable PEN/Hemingway winners and honorees include Marilynne Robinson, Edward P. Jones, Jhumpa Lahiri, Colson Whitehead, Lily King, Jennifer Haigh, ZZ Packer, George Saunders, Ha Jin, Sherman Alexie, Junot Díaz, Yiyun Li, Ben Fountain, Joshua Ferris, and Teju Cole—a forty-year lineage of literary excellence.
 For a full list of honorees, click here.